KostavaTornike/KostavaTornike/README.md

 ### Hi there 👋
 # My name is Tornike Kostava
 ## A Fresh New Developer
 ---
-i am a young Front-end developer and still learning the ways of proggraming, im experienced in
+I am a young Front-end developer and still learning the ways of programming

 + HTML
-+ Css
++ CSS
-+ photoshop and editing
++ Photoshop
-+ thats it bruh
++ Filmora